pschlo/rclone-backup/README.md

 2. a `restic` repository.
 Enter `restic init` to create one.

-## Example
+### Examples

-* If the `rclone` remote is configured in the default config and you just want to do a plain backup:
+* If the rclone remote is configured in the default config and you just want to do a plain backup:

     ```bash
     $ ./rclone-backup.sh my-onedrive:foo/bar ~/backups/onedrive_backup
     ```

-    This will perform a normal backup.
-Note that unless you told `restic` how to find the repository password, e.g. by setting an environment variable, you will be prompted for it.
+    Note that unless you told restic how to find the repository password, e.g. by setting an environment variable, you will be prompted for it.

-* If you have a custom `rclone` config somewhere:
+* If you have a custom rclone config somewhere, you can enter

     ```bash
-    $ ./rclone-backup.sh --config /path/to/rclone.conf my-onedrive:foo/bar ~/backups/onedrive_backup
-    ```
-    or

-    ```bash
     $ export RCLONE_CONFIG=/path/to/rclone.conf
-    $ ./rclone-backup.sh my-onedrive:foo/bar ~/backups/onedrive_backup
     ```

-* You can also use your own `restic` backup script.
-Note that `RESTIC_REPOSITORY` will already be set:
+    before running the backup script

+* If your restic repository is also on a remote location:

     ```bash
-    $ ./rclone-backup.sh --script run-backup.sh my-onedrive:foo/bar ~/backups/onedrive_backup
-    ```

-* If your `restic` repository is also on a remote location:

-    ```bash
     $ ./rclone-backup.sh my-onedrive:foo/bar rclone:backup-server:backups/onedrive_backup
     ```

-    In this example, a second `rclone` remote `backup-server` has been configured beforehand.
+    In this example, a second rclone remote `backup-server` has been configured beforehand.